elda-mahaindra/isi-backend-assessment-test/README.md

 ### 1. Docker Compose Down

-To **remove all** existing containers and networks related to this project, Run the following command from the root directory where the `docker-compose.yaml` file is placed.
+To **remove all** existing containers and networks related to this project, run the following command from the root directory where the `docker-compose.yaml` file is placed.

 For the plugin version (space compose):